KhiopsML/khiops-doc/docs/tutorials/docker.md

 ### Service Usage

 You can run the container as a Khiops service, allowing it to process multiple scenarios without restarting the container.
-Here’s how to set it up:
+Here's how to set it up:

 ```bash
 docker run -v $PWD:/my_data -p 11000:11000 \